Jul 25, 2024 - Research

 A Broad Collaboration

 Those who participate will help 23andMe and collaborating organizations create a repository of genetic and other data for lung cancer research by qualified scientists.
 This research data could be used to better identify those at the highest risk for lung cancer and discern how genetic and lifestyle factors play a role.
-The study could also improve earlier detection through improved screening.
+The study could also improve earlier detection through enhanced screening.
 In addition, the research could also be used to develop more personalized treatments, as genetic research can help inform more targeted therapies.

 Together, we’ll learn more about the genetic factors that impact lung cancer and better identify those at the most significant risk.
 Ultimately, we want to advance research towards finding a cure.